-Financial regulators around the world have recently introduced many changes to create a more resilient and sound financial system.
-The Financial Conduct Authority (FCA), a regulatory body in the United Kingdom and regulator of the London Interbank Offered Rate (LIBOR), has called for a market transition away from LIBOR and to a more robust reference rate.
-After 2021, FCA will no longer require banks to submit rates that are used to construct LIBOR.
-Therefore, it is expected that LIBOR will no longer exist or will cease to be useful as a reference rate for financial products such as loans and derivatives.
+Among the changes introduced by financial regulators around the world to create a more resilient and sound financial system is a market transition away from the Interbank Offered Rates (IBORs), including the London Interbank Offered Rate (LIBOR) and to a more robust reference rate.
+After 2021, the Financial Conduct Authority (FCA), a regulatory body in the United Kingdom and LIBOR regulator, will no longer require banks to submit rates that are used to construct LIBOR.
+With this, it is expected that LIBOR will no longer exist or will cease to be useful as a reference rate for financial products such as loans and derivatives.

 - In December 2019, AIIB formalized efforts to replace LIBOR as a reference rate by establishing a project and setting up a steering group led by the Bank’s Chief Financial Officer.
 A plan is in place and on track to complete the transition by the end of 2021, including changes to our product lineup and contractual changes for existing borrowers.

 - AIIB will communicate with stakeholders during the transition period, sharing information in a variety of ways.
 Updates will be linked on the AIIB website, events for borrowers will be organized and outreach with every borrower on a loan-by-loan basis will be conducted to address specific issues.
 At every step, the Bank will appreciate borrowers’ direct feedback.